Kishore-Rajmohan/Consumer-Behavior-Prediction-Personalization-in-Retail/README.md

   deploys this in production

 Things I'd build next:
-- [ ] 🔴 Real-time fraud flagging pipeline
+- [ ] 🔴 Real time fraud flagging pipeline
 - [ ] 💬 Sentiment analysis on customer reviews
 - [ ] 🌐 REST API to serve the TCN predictions live
-- [ ] 🔍 Explainability layer so non-technical stakeholders
+- [ ] 🔍 Explainability layer so non technical stakeholders
         can trust the outputs

 ---